-Collections will place on the following dates:
+Collections take place every other Friday and will occur on the following dates:

 Items that we can take include: